Yashica Mat-124G

 f/3.5 v. f/2.8 lenses

-The Yashica Mat lens is an 80mm f/3.5 and there was no option for a faster f/2.8 lens as with the Rolleiflex.
-Generally I like fast lenses.
-However, f/2.8 Rolleiflexes are noticeably bulkier and heavier than their 3.5 equivalents, so I generally prefer TLRs with f/3.5 lenses.
+The Yashica Mat lens is an 80mm f/3.5 and there was no option for a faster f/2.8 lens as with some Rolleiflex models.
+Usually I like fast lenses.
+However, f/2.8 Rolleiflexes are noticeably bulkier and heavier, so I prefer the f/3.5 versions.

 Maintenance and repair